Hal Miller (American football)

 Harold Maurice Miller (February 4, 1930 – November 21, 2011) was an American professional football player.
 He played as a tackle for the San Francisco 49ers of the National Football League (NFL) in 1953.

 Playing career

 Miller attended Dobyns-Bennett High School in Kingsport, Tennessee where he was selected as a 1948 Wigwam Wiseman High School Football All-American.

 Miller played college football at the Georgia Institute of Technology and was a two time All-Southeastern Conference selection and a consensus All-American in 1952, when he led Georgia Tech Yellow Jackets as co-captain to a national championship.
 He played in the 1953 College All-Star Game.
 Miller is a member of the Georgia Tech Athletic Hall of Fame, Georgia Sports Hall of Fame, Tennessee Sports Hall of Fame, NEC Sports Hall of Fame and the Dobyns-Bennett High School Alumni Hall of Fame.

-Miller was selected in the fifth round of the 1953 NFL draft.
+Miller was selected 58th overall in the fifth round of the 1953 NFL draft.
 He died aged 81 on November 21, 2011.